denistar490-png/Neural-SDE-Calibration-for-Volatility-Surface-Modelling/Instructions.md

 The new CPU smoke runs matched the working package's prices and trained checkpoint tensors.
 Full Local Volatility reruns at 200,000 and 100,000 paths matched accepted prices within 6e-14; nine Fourier spot checks agreed within 2e-15 in variance.
 Development comparisons are kept outside this folder.

 Generated results belong in `results/` (or an explicit output directory).
-Exclude generated outputs, caches and virtual environments if you submit this folder again after running it.